 The Balikbayan visa is FREE to all qualified individuals who will be arriving in the Philippines.

 Would it be possible to get a Balikbayan visa for my foreign spouse?

-Yes, it is possible to get a Balikbayan visa for a foreign spouse provided that they will be travelling with the Balikbayan that will comply with the requirements needed in the Balikbayan Visa program.
+Yes, it is possible to get a Balikbayan visa for a foreign spouse provided that they will be travelling with the Balikbayan which will comply with the requirements needed in the Balikbayan Visa program.
 All necessary documents must be provided at the port of entry.

 Is Balikbayan Visa multiple entry?